estellederrien/python-optimizations/README.md

 # Latest news :

+30 06 2025 : Added the "Physical mesures" directory, I am crappy at that and It's not my instruction, but I bought some books, so I will do some python notebooks with basicals formulas.

 22 06 2025 : Hi guyz, the ideal for me would be to add one new linear or n.l optimization a day, adding one new ODE - diff equation a day, and one new greedy algorithm a day now, but I can't guarantee I will do it.
 This would be the best way to step up my level.

 06 20 2024 :